Educating the educators about cystinosis

 Consider asking if your child can:

-Go to the school nurse to rest if tired
+- Go to the nurse’s office to rest if tired

 Work with the school to create a plan for keeping up with schoolwork